AC-coupled BESS in pvDesign

 • A restricted area (RA) cannot be placed inside the BA.

-Definition of the storage area inside pvDesign
+Definition of the storage area inside RatedPower

-After getting into the site creator interface (as per the article on how to create a site directly inside pvDesign), you will be able to select the "Polygon" box to draw the BESS area, and then "Placemark" to place the MV point.
+After getting into the site creator interface (as per the article on how to create a site directly inside RatedPower), you will be able to select the "Polygon" box to draw the BESS area, and then "Placemark" to place the MV point.

 BESS